gvillarroel-dev/social-links-profile/README.md

 # Social Links Profile | Frontend Mentor

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/learning-paths/getting-started-on-frontend-mentor-XJhRWRREZd/steps/68a5211a186ba06a54bb02f4/challenge/start).
+This is a solution to the [Social Links Profile component challenge on Frontend Mentor](https://www.frontendmentor.io/learning-paths/getting-started-on-frontend-mentor-XJhRWRREZd/steps/68a5211a186ba06a54bb02f4/challenge/start).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of Contents